 How to Amend a Revocable Living Trust

-Option 3 is radical, time-consuming and often expensive, and it may not be necessary.
-You may only want to take this approach if you need to make radical and sweeping changes to the initial trust agreement.
-Otherwise, a trust amendment or restatement is typically appropriate if you just want to change or add beneficiaries, if you marry or have a child, or if you add significant property.
+A trust amendment or restatement is typically appropriate if you just want to change or add beneficiaries, if you marry or have a child, or if you divorce, always assuming your ex isn't a co-trustee.

-Your trust stays in place and you don't have to move property out of it then back into it as you would have to do if you revoked the trust entirely.
+Your trust stays in place, and you don't have to move property out of it then back into it as you would if you revoked the trust entirely.

-The result is the same: Your trust wasn't undone or revoked so you don't have to retitle all the property it holds.
-As long as it's not formally revoked, it can continue to hold ownership of all assets you've placed within it.
+The result is the same: Your trust wasn't undone or revoked, so you don't have to retitle all the property it holds.
+It can continue to hold ownership of all assets you've placed within it as long as it's not formally revoked.

 If You're Married

 Either you or your spouse can generally revoke your revocable living trust at any time if you're co-grantors and co-trustees—you formed the trust and have managed it together.
 You must both agree to the changes in writing, however, if you want to change provisions, either with an amendment or a restatement.